redhat-cop/cert-utils-operator/README.md

 [![Build Status](https://travis-ci.org/redhat-cop/cert-utils-operator.svg?branch=master)](https://travis-ci.org/redhat-cop/cert-utils-operator) [![Docker Repository on Quay](https://quay.io/repository/redhat-cop/cert-utils-operator/status "Docker Repository on Quay")](https://quay.io/repository/redhat-cop/cert-utils-operator)

-Cert utils operator is a set of functionlities around certificates packaged in a [Kubernetes operator](https://github.com/operator-framework/operator-sdk).
+Cert utils operator is a set of functionalities around certificates packaged in a [Kubernetes operator](https://github.com/operator-framework/operator-sdk).

 Certificates are assumed to be available in a [secret](https://kubernetes.io/docs/concepts/configuration/secret/) of type `kubernetes.io/tls` (other types of secrets are *ignored* by this operator).
 By convention this type of secrets have three optional entries: